willhowes/makers_portfolio_and_notes/week16_and_17.md

 ### Compression
 * png file uses lossless compresses by just recording which pixels are blue, which are red, etc. Rather than storing what color each pixel is.

+## Jasmine testing

+Handing article about a better way to use beforeEach blocks: https://gist.github.com/traviskaufman/11131303